blais/tinylocs/README.md

 # A Shortlinks Server on Google Cloud Run

+This is my personal shortlinks server.
+Design goals:

+- As simple as possible, with a web UI.
-This is my personal shortlinks server on hosted on Google Cloud Run and Google Cloud Datastore.
-It's intended to be as simple as possible.
+- Hosted on Google Cloud Run and used Google Cloud Datastore.
+(This costs roughly ~0 to run and you don't have to manage a VM).

 See Makefile for details.